khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 **18. Use-case Issue Fine Ticket**

-18.1.
-Summary: Generate a library violation fine record when a patron returns a book late, damages it, or loses it, and apply the corresponding penalty.
+*18.1.
+Summary: Generate a library violation fine record when a patron returns a book late, damages it, or loses it, and apply the corresponding penalty.*

-18.2.
-Flow of Events:
+*18.2.
+Flow of Events*

-18.2.1.
-Main Flow:
+*18.2.1.
+Main Flow*

 1. The system automatically calculates the number of overdue days (if applicable): OverdueDays = ActualReturnDate - DueDate.
 2. The system applies automatic fine calculation rules based on library policy to determine the specific fine amount (e.g., 5,000 VND per overdue day).